benbalter/WP-Resume/readme.txt

 = 2.0.5 =
 * Fix bug where resume would not pass HTML validation if URL rewriting was enabled
+* Fixed typo in organizations slug when URL rewriting was enabled
+* Removed requirement that all positions have organizations before they could be saved

 = 2.0.4 =
 * Added option to automatically hide page titles on resume pages (via .hide-title class)